heraldgo/heraldd/README.md

 # Herald Daemon

+Herald daemon is designed as a lightweight task dispatcher.
-Herald daemon could be used to arrange the server maintenance tasks.
-It is able to control the tasks for a single server and remote servers.
+It could be used to arrange the server maintenance jobs, which is able to control the tasks for a single server and remote servers.
+Job scripts could be located on any git server.

 The herald daemon builds the [herald](https://github.com/heraldgo/herald) workflow from a YAML configuration file.
-Herald daemon also provides some common herald components.
+It also provides some common herald components.